dkorunic/axfr2hosts/README.md

 ## About

-axfr2hosts is a tool meant to do a [DNS zone transfer](https://en.wikipedia.org/wiki/DNS_zone_transfer) in a form of AXFR transaction of a single zone towards a single DNS server and convert received A and CNAME records from a requested zone into a Unix [hosts file](<https://en.wikipedia.org/wiki/Hosts_(file)>) for a sysops use, for instance when DNS server is [otherwise unreachable](https://blog.cloudflare.com/october-2021-facebook-outage/) and/or down.
+axfr2hosts is a tool meant to do a [DNS zone transfer](https://en.wikipedia.org/wiki/DNS_zone_transfer) in a form of AXFR transaction of one or more zones towards a single DNS server and convert received A and CNAME records from a requested zones into a Unix [hosts file](<https://en.wikipedia.org/wiki/Hosts_(file)>) for a sysops use, for instance when DNS server is [otherwise unreachable](https://blog.cloudflare.com/october-2021-facebook-outage/) and/or down.

 ## Requirements